MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hassuffixoperator.md

 ## Performance tips

 For better performance, when there are two operators that do the same task, use the case-sensitive one.
-For example use `hassuffix_cs`, not `hassuffix.
+For example use `hassuffix_cs`, not `hassuffix`.

 For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`.
 For more information, see [Query best practices](best-practices.md).